 Vythiri Resort, Wayanad is an eco-friendly jungle retreat set in a tropical rainforest spread over 150 acres on either banks of a mountain stream.
 Your accommodation options include heady tree houses, rustic themed cottages built in native style replete with cane and wood furniture, beautiful fabrics and well equipped with modern amenities like jacuzzis, private pools and a suite.
 An ordinary day here is filled with possibilities: a walk beside the gurgling stream, forays in to the forest to uncover beautiful tropical birds and colorful butterflies, accompanied tours with the resident naturalist to fill you in with all the details, indoor games, outdoor activities at the resort or pure relaxation with Ayurvedic treatments at the spa or chilling out in your cottage.
 Recommendations include a leisurely walk across the rope bridge over the stream to the restaurant to have a delectable meal with a sweeping view of the forest!

 The Nature Resort, located at Kalladi in Wayanad is set in a beautiful tropical rainforest.
 You can choose to stay in a tree house, cave house or rain forest eco-lodge.
 Irrespective of which one of the three options you choose your accommodation will boast of eco-friendly materials, equipped with bio-toilets and kitchens that serve up wholesome organic food.
 Apart from bird watching and trekking an absolute must do is a walking trail.
 Breathe in scented wild flowers, marvel at the indigenous plants, enjoy spectacular views of the valleys, spot a spray of color with butterflies and birds…….you couldn’t be closer to Nature.
 Don’t forget to try the Periyar Tiger Trail which is an absolute must!
+Importantly, if you want to go climbing there, it is a must to bring relevant equipment such as climbing carabiners.

 The Kabini River Lodge rated among the top 5 wildlife resorts in the world by the Tatler’s Travel Guide is an ideal getaway where you can lay back and relax or set off on Nature’s trail.
 Nestled on the fringes of the Nagarhole National Park against the backdrop of the tranquil waters of River Kabini the resort is perfect for a short weekend trip or a long vacation.
 The verdant jungles here are home to the elephant and it’s very likely that visitors will spot a herd or many herds of these peace loving mammoth creatures.
 Trekking, nature walks or fishing are other activities that you could try out here.